MKhayle/XIVUnCombo/README.md

 * Type `/puncombo` to pull up a GUI for editing active uncombo replacements.
 * Drag the named abilities from your BLU Spellbook onto your hotbar to use.
   * For example, to use AST's Minor Arcana Lord of Crowns feature, first check the box, then place Loom on your bar from your BLU Spellbook.
 It should automatically turn into Lord of Crowns.
-  * The description associated with each combo should be enough to tell you which ability needs to be placed on the hotbar.
+  * The description associated with each uncombo should be enough to tell you which ability needs to be placed on the hotbar.
 ### Examples
 ![](https://github.com/MKhayle/XIVUnCombo/blob/main/res/lordsofcrown.gif?raw=true)
 ![](https://github.com/MKhayle/XIVUnCombo/blob/main/res/hardmodepicto.gif?raw=true)